Samuelopez-ansys/Samuelopez-ansys/README.md

 My name is [**Samuel Lopez Ruiz**](https://www.linkedin.com/in/samuelopez5/), a high-frequency engineer with a MSc. in Telecommunication Engineering by the [UAH](https://www.uah.es/en/) and experience in the space sector (radio-astronomy, space passive devices), computational electromagnectics and simulations.

 I currently work as an Application Engineer for [Ansys](https://www.ansys.com/).
-Python-related, I am working with the [Ansys GitHub organization](https://github.com/ansys) and the [PyAnsys ecosystem](https://docs.pyansys.com/), where I contribute to multiple open-source projects!
+Python-related, I am the owner and maintainer of [PyAEDT](https://github.com/pyansys/PyAEDT).
+I am working with the [Ansys GitHub organization](https://github.com/ansys) and the [PyAnsys ecosystem](https://docs.pyansys.com/), where I contribute to multiple open-source projects!

 Looking forward to talking to you all!

 ## :astronaut: My resume